plugwise/plugwise-beta/README.md

 ## What can I expect in HA from this component

   - `climate`: A (number of) thermostat(s) visible in HA, including temperature, presets and heating-demand status, per thermostat.
 Also, setting of temperature, preset and switching the active schedule on and off.
 Cooling is only supported in combination with an Anna (fw 3.1 and 4.0).
-  - `sensor` and `binary_sensor`: A number of sensoric values depending on your hardware: outdoor temperature, Anna's illuminance, Tom's valve postion, Plug's power-values, P1 power- and gas-values
+  - `sensor` and `binary_sensor`: A number of sensoric values depending on your hardware: outdoor temperature, Anna's illuminance, Tom's valve postion, Plug's power-values, P1 power- and gas-values, Plugwise Notifications (new)
   - `switch`: The switch-parts of Plugs are available as switches, also switching them on/off is supported.

 The `water_heater`-device present in previous releases has been replaced by a state-sensor.
 This sensor will only show up when there are more (than one) thermostats present in your climate-system.